mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-Once those changes have been made to `serial.qs` save them and submit this batch job
+Once those changes have been made to `serial.qs`, save them.
+Then submit this batch job
 with `{{ site.sched_submit }}`.
-A few monuments later we will run the `squeue` command to check the
+A few moments later we will run the `squeue` command to check the
 status of the batch job.

  ~~~~